WSU-kduncan/cicdf25-Larryrsmithusmc/README.md

 ## Project contents

   - This project implements continuous integration and continuous deployment of a Docker container.
-It includes both projects used to achieve these goals.
+It includes both projects 4 and 5 used to achieve these goals.

 	- Project 4 Continuous Integration allows automatic updates to a docker image through github actions based on triggers set using a github workflow.
 This way as long as someone has the secret and token set up they can push updates to github and the workflow will handle the rest.
 	  - [Project 4 README-CI.md](Project4/README-CI.md)